Unit Statement

 Parts

-If not supplied, the default prefixes are those given by
+If you do not supply an attribute, the default prefixes are those given by LARGE and small put together.

 Unit name